Dr. George Georgiou: Revolutionizing Naturopathic Sexology for Sexual Problem Resolution

 Sexual dysfunction is more common in people who abuse alcohol and drugs.
 It is also more likely in people suffering from diabetes and degenerative neurological disorders.
 Ongoing psychological problems, difficulty maintaining relationships or chronic disharmony with the current sexual partner can also interfere with sexual function.

-Dr Georgiou has a Ph.D in Clinical Sexology and is also a Clinical Psychologist, Naturopath and has an additional Doctor of Science in Alternative Medicine.
+Dr Georgiou has a Ph.D in Clinical Sexology and is also a Clinical Psychologist, Naturopath, and has two additional doctorates in Naturopathy and Alternative Medicine.
 He is a member of: